panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 ![Anonymous arrow functions call stack](/images/anonymous-arrow-functions-3.png)

-The call stack on the right side consists of 2 functions.
-It's difficult to understand the control flow.
+The call stack on the right side consists of 2 functions marked as `anonymous`.
+You can't get anything useful from such call stack information.

-Fortunately, the *function name inference* can put names on the arrow functions.
+Fortunately, the *function name inference* (a feature of ES2015) can [assign contextual names](https://stackoverflow.com/a/58983095/1894471) on the arrow functions.

 The idea of name inference is that JavaScript can determine the arrow function name from its syntactic position.

 Let's see how function name inference works: